 Making it up – Jax and Tim juggle work and home as they educate their daughter and younger son, while caring for two little ones, as well.

-Always Somewhere – Sheila is a good friend of mine, who has been home educating her family of six children; the oldest is now eighteen, the youngest six.
+Always Somewhere – Sheila is a good friend of mine, who has been home educating her family of six children.
+The oldest is now twenty-one, the youngest eight.

 Former home educators’ blogs:

-Grit’s Day – a former home educator of triplet girls, this blog is regularly updated with posts about education which are of relevance to current home educators.
+Grit’s Day – This blog is written by a former home educator of triplet girls.
+She regularly updates it with posts about education which are relevant to current home educators.